 The 34th Street Select Bus Service project is being built in three parts: the West Section, Middle Section, and East Section

-East Section: Construction for the east section will begin in spring 2014 and is managed by the New York City Department of Design and Construction.
-Construction is expected to last 30 months and will begin with the installation of a new sewer and a distribution water main between First and Third Avenues.
+East Section: This section encompasses 34th Street from Lexington Avenue to the FDR Service Road.
+Construction began in spring 2014 and is managed by the New York City Department of Design and Construction.
+Construction is expected to last 30 months and begins with the installation of a new sewer and a distribution water main between First and Third Avenues.
 This work is related to the City Water Tunnel No. 3 project.